 However, if you want to create such campaigns within Shopify, you need to connect your Shopify store to your Google Ads account.

 Why you need Shopify Google Shopping integration

-Lets think it this way, would you like to re-work on the same feed for both your Shopify and Google Shopping?
-Though Shopify is an excellent start to your eCommerce venture, youll have to seek help from Googles search engine to display your Ads over the SERP.
+Let’s think of it this way, would you like to re-work the same feed for both your Shopify and Google Shopping?
+Though Shopify is an excellent start to your eCommerce venture, you’ll have to seek help from Google’s search engine to display your Ads over the SERP.

 When you integrate Shopify Google Shopping Feed, you can access the following benefits:

 - Google re-directs potential customers directly to your Shopify store.

 - Better optimization of your product feed for improved revenue.

 How to send Shopify product data to Google Shopping Feed

 Now that you understand the need to integrate your Google Shopping with Shopify, you need to have a walkthrough of all the basics required to develop Shopify product data that is compatible with Google Shopping feed.
 Interestingly, there are two ways involved in the process, they are: